 - All the templates come with a blog (through WordPress), so you can start your blog at any time.
 And, if you already have a blog, the hosting company will migrate everything from your old blog into your new one for you.

-- Tonic loves to feature their customers new websites on their own website, so that’s an immediate backlink right there!
+- Tonic also loves to feature their customers new websites on their own website, so that’s an immediate backlink right there!
 And, with as reputable as they have become, it’s a very helpful backlink for your website to have.

-Like I said earlier, my website is my number one marketing tool.
-If you can’t say the same for your website, it’s time to change that.
-Let your new and improved website do your hustling for you.
-Seriously, making these changes has been one of the best business decisions I’ve ever made and switching to Tonic made implamenting them so much easier.
+Seriously, making these updates to my website has been one of the best business decisions I’ve ever made and switching to Tonic made making these changes so much easier.
 I can confidently say it will be the same experience for you.
-Best of luck and reach out with questions anytime!
+Best of luck with your website and reach out with questions anytime!

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.